The PIV Course 2025 will take place at DLR in Göttingen from March 17th to 21st, 2025

 The main interest of today’s research in fluid mechanics is more and more directed to problems where unsteady and separated flows are predominant.
 For investigations of flow fields with pronounced spatial structures and/or rapid temporal or spatial changes (transition from laminar to turbulent flow, coherent structures, pitching airfoils in transonic flows with shocks, rotors, test facilities with short run time, etc.) optical experimental techniques, such as Particle Image Velocimetry (PIV) and Lagrangian Particle Tracking (LPT) are required which allow to capture the flow velocity of large flow fields instantaneously.

-Flow around a free flying quadcopter drone visualized by iso-contour surfaces of Q-value color coded by the vertical velocity in a volume of ~1.8 m³ measured by STB using HFSB and subsequent FlowFit data assimilation
+Flow of a turbulent boundary layer over a backward facing ramp visualized by iso-contour surfaces of Q-value color coded by streamwise velocity measured by STB and subsequent FlowFit data assimilation